 Customers today have very short attention spans, and it wants to take much to persuade the customer to make a booking with a different Hotel if you don’t follow up.

 If you follow these important principles customers will know, like and trust your Hotel.
 And then it is a much higher likelihood of earning their business.

 Now remember with follow up it don’t stop with just earning their business, you want them to become return guests.
 And from there you want to find creative ways to identify Champion Advocates for your Hotel.

 Now we are all moving into the new Relationship stage.

 Awareness – Networking, Listen and Ask

 There are many Hotels that do a brilliant job with Social Media.
-It is ok to model strategies that works well for others, and adapt these strategies to fit your Hotel.
+It is ok to model strategies that work well for others and adapt these strategies to fit your Hotel.

 Interest – Predict and Segmentation